Many pet owners wonder how long it will take their cat or dog's wound to heal, or what they can do to help it heal faster.

 - Poisoning or Toxicity (dogs): Hydrogen Peroxide can be good to have on hand should you ever need to make your dog* throw up at home (sometimes necessary when they eat a food or poison that they shouldn't have — just don't use anything over 3% Hydrogen Peroxide for this and be careful with "Food-Grade" Hydrogen Peroxide).

-With any poisoning emergency, call your veterinarian, your local Animal ER, or a dedicated pet poison control hotline before trying to make your pet vomit.
+With any poisoning emergency, call your veterinarian, an Animal ER, or a dedicated pet poison control hotline before trying to make your pet vomit.
 They can let you know if making them vomit is safe and appropriate, and can help talk you through the procedure if needed.

 - De-skunking: If you ever need to de-skunk your pet, hydrogen peroxide is a great ingredient.
 Check out our recipes for de-skunking.